Fossj117/fossj117.github.io/_posts/2023-10-20-algorithmic-curation.md

 But also, it's complicated.
 As has been discussed by others, the engagement measures that platforms are able to optimize against--and the basis that creators are then "competing" on--are *limited*, and don't fully reflect the interests of consumers.
 Consequently, the content that results from this competition is likewise limited in benefiting consumers (more on this below).

 And further, algorithmic prediction has, perhaps, become "too good".
 Platforms like Tik Tok [are addictive for viewers](https://www.aeaweb.org/articles?id=10.1257/aer.20210867).
-Like cigarettes or sugary drinks, algorithmic content platforms increasingly exploit the behavioral limitations of consumers.
+Like cigarettes or sugary drinks, algorithmic content platforms increasingly exploit the behavioral limitations of consumers, including their limited self-control.
 Even if I know that it would be better to put down my phone and go to bed, I can't.
-I am indeed "engaged" in the sense of viewing content, but it is to my detriment after a point.
+I am indeed "engaged" in the sense of viewing content, but it is to my detriment (after a point).

 Finally, what about the consequences of all this for the *type of content* that is produced online?
 For our digital cultural production?